logandeal/MLHSample/README.md

-# Sample for MLH Fellowship
+# Sample for MLH Fellowship Application